Est. 2016 Intermediate

 Current State and Future

-• Completing the self-hosted compiler
+• Maturing the self-hosted compiler

 • Stabilizing the standard library